 The stories in this issue of the Ottawa Spirit bear this out.
 As you read them, we hope you will identify with the life choices that have been made by current students, alumni and faculty who are leading lives of significance and helping others do the same.

-Posted by Paula Paine on May 20, 2011 in Community, Events, "School of Arts and Sciences", "The College"
+Posted by Paula Paine on May 23, 2011 in "adventures in faith", Alumni, College, Events, "School of Arts and Sciences"

-Posted by Paula Paine on May 20, 2011 in "Current Students", Events, "School of Arts and Sciences", "School of Business", "School of Education", "The College"
+Posted by Paula Paine on May 23, 2011 in choir, "Current Students", Events, Music, orchestra, "School of Arts and Sciences", "The College"